SymphonyDawn3/MineLittleFlawless/README.md

 If you are contributing for the mod, you need [Git](https://git-scm.com/) installed.

+By the way, you also need [Git LFS](https://git-lfs.com/) installed to handle the assets that the mod needs, before you clone the repository.

 Just `git clone` the repository link and make some changes on it.
 I will be working on an issue and pull request system soon if people wanted to contribute with this mod. :)